 This month, I am proud and humbled to introduce to you Rocky Russell, author of “Tico“, “Lies Exposed: Truth Revealed“, and his latest novel, “The Life and Times of Christopher Le Monte“, the story of a sixteen-year-old having to run for his life after a family feud.
 To stay alive, he becomes one of the … More Author of the month, Rocky Russell

-Originally posted on From Funeral Birds To Seeking The Dark:
+Originally posted on From The Funeral Birds To As The Crow Flies:

 Random Thoughts/Irritations: On following your blog… If you do not allow me to click the “follow” button without requiring my email address, I will not follow your blog.
 Many bloggers give an option for the reader to surrender their email address.
 I prefer having the option.
 Unfinished books – reading, not writing “False Memory” by … More Randomness – March 7, 2021

 I have been busier than a fox in a hen house!
 Nearly one month ago, my husband was exposed to Covid by a fellow employee who infected three other employees.
 My husband was “sick” for a few days but, not knocked down… he persevered.
 Within the two week period of watching for symptoms, I became … More Was it Covid?